nohat/dimming/docs/implementation/eng_execution.md

 ### 3.1.
 New `LightEntityFeature` Flags (Home Assistant Core)

-To declare granular capabilities for native and simulated dynamic control:
+To declare native capabilities for dynamic control:

 - `LightEntityFeature.TRANSITION` (Existing: `0x20` / `32`): Device natively handles `transition` parameter (e.g.,
   `move_to_level_with_on_off` in Zigbee).